El Efecto

 El Efecto is a Brazilian rock band, formed in 2002 by Tomás Rosati, Bruno Danton and Eduardo Baker.
 All their studio works are available for free download at their official website.
 Their lyrics often deal with political and social subjects.

-In 2013, their third album Pedras e Sonhos (Rocks and Dreams) made the group be nominated for the Prêmio da Música Brasileira Award, in the category Best Pop/Rock/Reggae/Hip hop/Funk Group.
+In 2013, their third album Pedras e Sonhos (Rocks and Dreams) made the group be nominated for the Brazilian Music Awards, in the category Best Pop/Rock/Reggae/Hip hop/Funk Group.